 Canadian Experience Class (CEC)

 All three programs are highly competitive.
-To be qualified to submit applications under these programs, one must first submit an Express Entry profile in the pool of candidates.
+To be qualified to submit applications under these programs, one must first submit an Express Entry profile and enter in the pool of candidates.
 Provinces and Territories also nominate candidates through the Express Entry system.
 IRCC then conducts PNP specific invitation rounds to select candidates.

 The candidates are then ranked against each other using the Comprehensive Ranking System (CRS) which assigns each candidate a CRS score out of 1200 points.
 Those who are highly ranked, are shortlisted to get Canadian permanent residency.